 Keep the following in mind:

-- Certain food service establishments are considered high-risk for individuals with peanut allergy due to the common use of peanut and the risk of cross contamination – even if you order a peanut-free item.
+- Certain food service establishments are considered high-risk for individuals with peanut allergy due to the common use of peanut and the risk of cross-contact – even if you order a peanut-free item.
 These include African, Asian (especially Chinese, Indian, Indonesian, Thai and Vietnamese) and Mexican restaurants; bakeries; and ice cream shops.

 - The FDA exempts highly refined peanut oil from being labeled as an allergen.
 Studies show that most individuals with peanut allergy can safely eat peanut oil (but not cold-pressed, expelled or extruded peanut oil – sometimes represented as gourmet oils).
 If you are allergic to peanuts, ask your doctor whether or not you should avoid peanut oil.